Short questions with Dana Perino

 I thought it’d be fun to check in with some of your favorite Fox personalities (plus a few surprise appearances!) to learn more about who they are behind the scenes.

-And stay tuned for lots more — I'll have a revealing new Q&A each week.
+Stay tuned for lots more — I have plenty of other revealing Q&As coming along.

 Q: When you were a kid, what did you want to be when you grew up?